GNU social JP

 https://en.wikipedia.org/wiki/Parliamentarian_of_the_United_States_Senate

-In conversation about an hour ago from shitposter.world permalink
+In conversation about 23 days ago from shitposter.world permalink

 Attachments